 Oh, the places our feet can take us.
 I was running on a beautiful trail near the river on Saturday and got totally inspired to write to you.
 I used to watch others run by me as I walked and say, “I don’t know how they do that.
 I’d fall on my face!”

 Then one day I tried it, step-by-step, hill-by-hill and instead of falling on my face, I fell in love with it!
 I learned that to successfully do a trail run, I must focus on one step at a time, completely staying out of my head thinking about what is coming over the next hill or around the next turn.

-I must focus on the ground I’m about to step on, decide if I need to adjust my gate to miss a hole, a root or a rock.
-Make the split second decision rapidly followed by the next decision while knowing that each decision will take me closer to my goal.
+I must focus the ground I’m about to step on, decide if I need to adjust my gate to miss a hole, a root or a rock.
+Make the split-second decision rapidly followed by the next decision while knowing that each decision will take me closer to my goal.

 My goal happens to be a spectacular rock that overlooks the rushing water of the rapids.
 This is where I can rest and soak in the beauty that surrounds me.
 Complete motivation.

 A few years ago, I started using this focus to energize my business.
 Setting my goals and becoming laser focused on each step to reach them.
 One decision at a time, absolutely not allowing myself to rev the engine of the storytelling machine in my head that rattles off a never-ending list of things to do as the clock ticks off each second like it was the last.

 With this focus, I began to build my confidence in my ability to make powerful and meaningful decisions, notice I didn’t say the right decision!
 I’ve learned there are no right or wrong decisions.
 I’ve become comfortable deciding and adjusting, deciding and adjusting just like when I run, I shorten or stretch my gate on the fly depending on the trail.

 I’ve reached many of my goals, set new ones and continue to strengthen all of the muscles of my body and mind to remain focused.